yashaka/NSelene/README.md

     * repacked in sdk-style format
     * removed things marked as obsolete til 0.0.0.7
     * upgraded waiting of commands, error messages, thread local configuration, etc. (see CHANGELOG for more details)
+      * it should be
+        * faster,
+        * more stable/less-flaky (with implicit waiting till no overlay-style pre-loaders)
+        * more friendly to parallelisation in context of configuration,
+        * more customizable on elements level (not just global)
   * can be installed by:
     `dotnet add package NSelene --version 1.0.0-alpha04`
+  * **migration guide from 1.0.0-alpha03 to 1.0.0-alpha05**
+    * upgrade and check your build
+      * refactor your custom conditions:
+        * if you have implemented your own custom conditions by extending e.g. `Condition<SeleneElement>`
+          * you will get a compilation error – to fix it:
+            * change base class from `Condition<SeleneElement>` to `DescribedCondition<SeleneElement>`
+            * remove `public override string Explain()` and leave `public override string ToString()` instead
+            * if you use anywehere in your code an `Apply` method on condition of type `Condition<TEntity>`
+              * you will get an obsolete warning
+                * refactor your code to use `Invoke` method, taking into account that
+                  * anytime Apply throws exception - Invoke also throws exception
+                  * anytime Apply returns false - Invoke throws exception
+                  * anytime Apply returns true - Invoke just passes (it's of void type)
+      * refactor obsolete things, like:
+        * `Configuration.WebDriver` => `Configuration.Driver`
+        * `S("#element").ShouldNot(Be.*)` to `S("#element").Should(Be.Not.*)`
+        * `S("#element").ShouldNot(yourCustomCondition)` to `S("#element").Should(yourCustomCondition.Not)`
+        * etc
+    * take into account, that some "internal" methods of 1.0.0-alpha05 were made public for easiser experimental testing in prod:), but still considered as internal, that might change in future such methods are named with `_` prefix, following kind of Python lang style of "still publically accessible private" methods:) use such methods on your own risk, take into account that they might be marked as obsolete in future yet, they will be eather renamed or made completely internal till stable 1.0 release;) read CHANGELOG for more details.

 * Latest stable version: [0.0.0.7](https://www.nuget.org/packages/NSelene/0.0.0.7)
   * targets net45